 Update Fall 2021: Walt Disney World is no longer using FastPass+.
 This system is permanently suspended at the Disney Parks.
 In its place is Genie+, a new paid program to utilize Lightning Lanes.
 You can find out more information here.

 At this time we are unsure of how Genie+ will impact Kilimanjaro Safari lines.

 Obviously there are many factors involved in where you use your Fastpass+ but overall, we recommend that you indeed do try to use a Genie+ lightning lane on the safari.
 It is one of the busiest attractions along with Pandora.

 We find that this is especially true if you want to visit the safaris during the evening when it really is at it’s busiest times for crowds.
 We have all the information you need to know about securing fast passes here.

 Here are some fun and interesting facts about Kilimanjaro Safaris:

 1. Kilimanjaro Safaris is the largest Disney Parks attraction

-The Harambe Wildlife Reserve spans 110 acres making it the largest attraction by far!
+The Harambe Wildlife Reserve spans 110 acres of land making it the largest attraction by far!
 Your tour guide will drive you through open plains, shady forest landscapes and rocky wetlands.